Great Railroad Strike of 1877

 The Great Railroad Strike of 1877, sometimes referred to as the Great Upheaval, began on July 14 in Martinsburg, West Virginia, after the Baltimore and Ohio Railroad (B&O) cut wages for the third time in a year.
-The Great Railroad Strike of 1877 was the first strike that spread across multiple states in the U.S. The strike ended 52 days later, after it was put down by unofficial militias, the National Guard, and federal troops.
-Because of economic problems and pressure on wages by the railroads, workers in numerous other states, from New York, Pennsylvania, Maryland, Illinois and Missouri, also went on strike.
-An estimated 100 people were killed in the unrest across the country.
+It was the first strike that spread across multiple states in the U.S. The strike ended 52 days later, after it was put down by unofficial militias, the National Guard, and federal troops.
+Because of economic problems and pressure on wages by the railroads, workers in New York, Pennsylvania, Maryland, Illinois and Missouri, also went on strike.
+An estimated 126 to 160 people were killed in the unrest across the country.
 In Martinsburg, Pittsburgh, Philadelphia and other cities, workers burned down and destroyed both physical facilities and the rolling stock of the railroads—engines and railroad cars.
 Some locals feared that workers were rising in revolution, similar to the Paris Commune of 1871, while others joined their efforts against the railroads.

 At the time, the workers were not represented by trade unions.
-The city and state governments were aided by unofficial militias, the National Guard, federal troops and private militias organized by the railroads, who all fought against the workers.
-Disruption was widespread and at its height, the strikes were supported by about 100,000 workers.
-With the intervention of federal troops in several locations, most of the strikes were suppressed by early August 1877.
+Disruption was widespread, and at its height the strikes were supported by about 100,000 workers.
 Labor continued to work to organize into unions to work for better wages and conditions.
 Fearing future social disruption, many cities built armories to support local National Guard units; these defensive buildings still stand as symbols of the effort to suppress the labor unrest of this period.

 With public attention on workers' wages and conditions, the B&O in 1880 founded an Employee Relief Association to provide death benefits and some health care.
 In 1884, it established a worker pension plan.
 Other improvements were implemented later.